 How do we do it?
 How do we carve out time to create the mental space to allow us to choose our experiences and truly be present?
-Here a list of ways that I choose the start my day with intention.
+Here is a list of ways that I choose to start my day with intention.
 I hope at least one will interest you and assist in living more mindfully.

 Prayer and Meditation

 Depending on your faith, this practice can look a number of ways.
 I am a Christian, so I choose to use this time in prayer and thanksgiving along with scriptural reference.
 This can take the form of a verse of the day, a favorite Bible passage, or a formal devotional or guided study.
 I love to get up early, grab a cup of coffee, mostly cream 😉, and snuggle into my cozy spot in the middle of my living room sofa and reflect on God’s goodness and the wonderful things I’m so fortunate to have in my life.